 When it comes to scientific theory, our educational system teaches the current paradigms in terms that make it appear that science has figured everything out.
 Nothing could be further from the truth.
 So science majors, don’t lose hope.
 Hypotheses like the big bang, the nebular theory of solar system formation, the evolution of stars, biological evolution, plate tectonics and geology in general, paleontology, and astronomy and no doubt other paradigms for other sciences are terribly inadequate to explain reality.
 The chemical theory works as does most of our Newtonian physics.
 But many hypotheses do not explain reality and many are based on scanty knowledge, holding to materialism as the only viable and adequate means of explanation; regardless of facts to the opposite.

 Good scientific observations made today continue to be interpreted in the light of failed theory.
 For instance, a recent work on a star named Eridani is said to suggest it has a large amount of debris and dust floating around it as well as, possibly, one planet[i].
-Though it took several years of computer analysis and model building of the infrared light data to allow interpretation the observation into a meaningful hypothesis, the new solar system is proposed to be very young; at least 5 times younger than our own solar system.
+Though it took several years of computer analysis and model building of the infrared light data to allow interpretation of these observations into a meaningful hypothesis, the new solar system is proposed to be very young; at least 5 times younger than our own solar system.
 The star is some 10 light years from earth.
 The researcher, Marengo, of Iowa State University has been studying the star since 2004.
 The fine dust and debris that is believed to form a disk around the star suggest to Marengo that the solar system is in its infancy.
 The report suggests that asteroids and comets are also part of the solar system’s arrangement.